 For some workers, tax season doesn’t end on April 15.
 In fact, that’s the date when it begins.
 Freelancers, contractors, and any professional who doesn’t have taxes withheld from paychecks may be required to make an estimated tax payment at the end of each quarter …Continue Reading What Are Estimated Taxes and Who Must Pay Them?

-Massachusetts residents who are elderly or living with disabilities can get supplemental assistance through Prescription Advantage to help pay for prescription drugs without insurance.
+Massachusetts residents who are elderly or have disabilities can get supplemental assistance through Prescription Advantage to help pay for prescription drugs without insurance.
 Prescription Advantage is a prescription drug assistance program run by the Executive Office of Elder Affairs (EOEA).
-How Can Prescription Advantage …Continue Reading What Is Prescription Advantage?
+How Can Prescription Advantage Help?
+Prescription …Continue Reading What Is Prescription Advantage?

 Tax season is upon us, and that can mean stress for Massachusetts residents and workers who don’t have the documents they need to file returns and payments by the April 15, 2015 deadline.
 While the Department of Revenue (DOR) encourages online filing of Massachusetts state …Continue Reading Get Ready for Tax Season